Viral video: Man who threatened Saudi tourists with knife in Turkey arrested

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-As per media reports, the man is said to have been under the influence of alcohol during the incident.
+As per the police department, the man is said to have been under the influence of alcohol during the incident.

 In case of any emergencies, citizens have been advised to communicate with Saudi authorities on the number - 00905495646655.
 The authority affirmed its concern for all its citizens and guaranteed on following up on their safety.